UnempIoyment Insurance and COVID-19

 COVID-19 and Unemployment Insurance

 COVID-19 and the related economic shutdown brought UI policy to the forefront in California and nationally.
 As COVID-19 crashed across the nation, and businesses complied with state-mandated safety precautions and shutdowns, unemployment rose rapidly to levels not seen since the Great Depression.
+In just two months, from March to May 2020, the unemployment rate in California rose from 5.5% to 16.1%.
 Unemployment insurance was used to backfill this economic crater, keeping food on the table for many Californians and providing critical stability to the economy.
-Little discussed was the inevitable tax consequence for employers.

 Unlike prior recessions (such as the recent Great Recession), entire sectors of the economy were forced to shut down or operate at severely reduced capacity, due to self-isolation by customers, mandates from government, or broken supply chains.
 This meant many employers were compelled to terminate much or all of their workforce, and then pay unemployment compensation for this compelled termination.

 During the Great Recession, California’s UI Fund bottomed out at $10.3 billion in debt.
-This was a record at the time, and was not a result of a statewide shutdown, but a result of a financial panic.
+This was a record at the time, and was not a result of a statewide shutdown, but a result of a financial panic and other economic factors.
 The subsequent recession created massive unemployment, but nothing compared to the rapidity and extent of the pandemic economic crisis.
 Employers paid elevated per-employee taxes from 2011 to 2017, when the fund returned to solvency.

-By way of example: in a normal year, employers pay $42 per employee for the UI Fund.
-In 2023, an employer will pay $21 more per employee, or $63 per employee, and $21 on top of that in 2024.
-Looking down the road to 2030, employers will be paying $210 per employee in FUTA taxes — an increase of 400% over a normal year.
+What does that look like for a normal employer, as opposed to pre-pandemic times?
+In a normal year, employers pay $42 per employee for the UI Fund (with some adjustment depending on their past experience and industry).
+In 2023, an employer will pay $21 more per employee, or $63 per employee … then $84 in 2024, and $105 in 2025.
+Looking down the road to 2030, employers may be paying $210 per employee in FUTA taxes — an increase of 400% over a normal year.

 EDD Capabilities and Fraud Concerns

-The unprecedented surge of unemployment applicants caused by the state-mandated economic shutdowns laid bare the technological and logistical shortcomings in the EDD.
+The unprecedented surge of unemployment applicants caused by the state-mandated economic shutdowns also laid bare the technological and logistical shortcomings in the EDD.
 Outdated technology and organizational bottlenecks around claims processing caused a huge backlog of applications, with some claimants waiting months for their claims to be processed.
 The EDD also failed to catch significant fraud due to its rush to distribute benefits.
-California paid an estimated $20 billion in fraudulent UI benefits, with at least $1.3 billion coming from the state’s UI Fund.
-Because California employers must pay increased taxes to bring the UI Fund back to solvency, employers will be directly responsible for paying the $1.3 billion in fraudulent payments from the UI Fund.
+EDD estimates that California paid around $20 billion in fraudulent payments, with at least $1 billion coming from California’s UI Fund, although the Legislative Analyst’s Office recently asserted that it disputes this number and believes the total fraud attributable to California’s fund is lower.

-A slew of legislation from both parties during the 2021 legislative session aimed to increase fraud detection and improve practices at the EDD.
-Notably, AB 110 (Petrie-Norris; D-Laguna Beach) passed and allowed for improved information sharing to prevent fraud by inmates in California’s penal system, and SB 390 (Laird; D-Santa Cruz) will compel the EDD to create a recession plan to improve future performance.
-However, much of the proposed legislation to increase oversight of the EDD and improve outcomes did not pass, leading to some ongoing concerns regarding the EDD’s future performance.
+A slew of legislation from both parties aimed to increase fraud detection and improve practices at the EDD during the 2022 legislative session.
+Notably, AB 110 (Petrie-Norris; D-Laguna Beach) passed and allowed for improved information sharing to prevent fraud by inmates in California’s penal system.
+In addition, SB 390 (Laird; D-Santa Cruz) will compel the EDD to create a recession plan to improve future performance.
+Although the legislation is an improvement, employers remain concerned with EDD’s ability to distribute benefits accurately to deserving recipients.

 Unlike in the Great Recession or in normal times, the massive unemployment in 2020 and 2021 was not the result of the business cycle or business decisions made by individual employers.
 A global pandemic caused customer insecurity and state and local shutdown orders, which directly led to job terminations.
 Similarly, employers had no ability to prevent the EDD’s mismanagement of fraud detection during the pandemic.